 There was talk GMX 127 was scuttled because of UAW opposition.
 What is perhaps more likely is GM realized they were effectively going to have two GM V-Car derivatives in the North American market, and the one that was going to be more powerful and more reliable was going to wear the lesser Buick badge.
 Opel’s aggressive lobbying to supply Omegas to the North American market also torpedoed Holden’s proposal.

 The Catera first debuted in North America as a concept at the 1994 Chicago Auto Show, wearing the Cadillac LSE nameplate and looking much like the production model.
 For a period of time – at least a year or two – the Cadillac LSE and Buick XP-2000 were simultaneously in development.
-Suffice it to say, GM cancelled the wrong project.
+Suffice it to say, GM canceled the wrong project.

 It’s not jingoism that has led me to that conclusion.
 After all, I can acknowledge the VT Commodore, while an impressive mainstream family sedan, wasn’t quite luxury brand material.
 The 3.8 V6 was too coarse, while the interior – although a significant step-up from most GM North American interiors – wasn’t on the same level as interiors in Lexuses and BMWs.